 This course is a study of the theories of electricity, including magnetism, series and parallel circuits, Ohm's Law and an introduction to the use of various electrical test equipment.
-(Prerequisite: MAT 100, RDG 100 or ESL 100) (Corequisites: AUT 131, AUT 132 - DAY)
+(Prerequisite: MAT 100, RDG 100) (Corequisites: AUT 131, AUT 132 - DAY)

-AUT 141 INTRODUCTION TO HEATING AND AIR CONDITIONING 4.0 Credits
+AUT 141 INTRODUCTION TO HEATING AND AIR CONDITIONING

 This course is a basic study of the principles of heat transfer and refrigeration in automotive technology.
-(Prerequisites: MAT 100, RDG 100 or ESL 100) (Corequisite: AUT 241 - DAY)
+(Prerequisites: MAT 100, RDG 100) (Corequisite: AUT 241 - DAY)

-AUT 145 ENGINE PERFORMANCE
+ENGINE PERFORMANCE AUT 145

 This course covers the diagnosis of various performance problems using the appropriate diagnostic equipment and diagnostic manuals.
 Logical thinking is also included in the course.
-(Prerequisites: MAT 100, RDG 100 or ESL 100) (Corequisites: AUT 245, AUT 262 - DAY)
+(Prerequisites: MAT 100, RDG 100) (Corequisites: AUT 245, AUT 262 - DAY)

-AUTOMOTIVE TRANSMISSION/TRANSAXLE AUT 151
+AUTOMOTIVE TRANSMISSION/TRANSAXLE 3.0 Credits AUT 151

 This course is a basic study of automotive transmission and transaxle service, including proper procedures for doing minor transmission and transaxle removal and replacement procedures.
-(Prerequisites: MAT 100, RDG 100 or ESL 100) (Corequisites: AUT 115, AUT 116, AUT 153 - DAY)
+(Prerequisites: MAT 100, RDG 100) (Corequisites: AUT 115, AUT 116, AUT 153 - DAY)